selmali11/sql-learning-journey/README.md

 ---

-### Concept 17: SQL Views

-**User Inquiry**: If I were to query a view, does the underlying query that was used to create the view run when I'm querying the view?
+### Inquiry 3: If I were to query a view, does the underlying query that was used to create the view run when I'm querying the view?

 **Response to Inquiry**: